stresearch/SAFE/README.md

 - Task 2: Detection on Processed Audio.
 Audio files will be compressed with several common audio compression codecs.
 The audio files will also be resampled according to several sampling rates.
 - Task 3: Bonus Task (Details TBD)

-## Submission
+## Model Submission

 This is a code based competetion.
 No data is released.

+** Details on the submission process and the sample model submission will be posted soon. **

 - Participants will be required to submit their model to be evaluated on the dataset.
-- The model will be expected to read in the dataset and output a **detection score and binary decision** for every input file.
+- The model will be expected to read in the dataset and output file containing a **detection score and binary decision** for every input example.
-- Details on the submission process and the sample model submission will be posted soon.
 - Common python ML frameworks like pytorch, onnx, etc will be supported.

 ## Evaluation